-Hey everybody Dr Hagmeyer here and today’s video is on the 12 Signs Of An Under-Active Thyroid.
-Maybe you have been suspecting a thyroid problems for a while and you went to your doctor complaining of low thyroid symptoms- only for your doctor or the nurse to call you and tell you that your thyroid is completely fine.
+Hey everybody Dr Hagmeyer here and today’s video is on the 12 Symptoms Of Low Thyroid.
+Maybe you have been suspecting a thyroid problems for a while and you went to your doctor complaining of low thyroid symptoms- only for your doctor or the nurse to call you and tell you that your thyroid is completely “Normal.”

 Is it possible to have a thyroid problem with normal thyroid testing.
 This is tricky question and a question I am asked daily.
-So lets dive into these symptoms a little bit and then I will let you know what you want to do if you can related to more than three of these symptoms.
+So lets dive into why this is a tricky questions and why more complete thyroid testing is usually needed.

 For many woman, perhaps you work, you own your own business, you have kids, you have sports, you have lunches and dinner to prepare and you have homework.
 So its easy to see that many of us could argue that we are all tired and feeling sluggish.